Biden and the Democrats Agree to Keep Trying to Agree

 It was hard to imagine that the curtain would go down on these proceedings in this fashion on Thursday morning, which had arrived with a new sense of urgency dogging Democratic leadership.
-They had insisted that action would be taken before the end of October, even though a similar ploy in September failed.
-President Joe Biden is attending the international G20 and COP26 conferences this week, and it has been deemed necessary to provide the president with some kind of legislative win to boost his global credibility as he heads into these meetings with world leaders.
+It had insisted that action would be taken before the end of October, even though a similar ploy in September failed.
+President Joe Biden is attending the international G20 summit and the COP26 climate conference this week, and it has been deemed necessary to provide the president with some kind of legislative win to boost his global credibility as he heads into these meetings with world leaders.

 The White House released a framework of a $1.85 trillion proposal for Biden’s massive social spending bill on Thursday morning, insisting that it would be able to garner support from all 50 Democratic senators—namely, Senators Joe Manchin and Kyrsten Sinema, whose opposition to various provisions has resulted in a far smaller bill than the $3.5 trillion initially proposed.
 (On Wednesday, Manchin’s resistance single-handedly ensured that a provision on paid family and medical leave would be cut; any mention of leave was excluded from the White House framework.)